 Whichever way you go, it's a long walk to get to Marros.
-The beach is about 2 miles long, stretching from Telpyn Point at the western end to Ragwen point at the eastern end, and is a mostly sandy beach backed by a storm bank of pebbles with boulder clay behind.
-At low tide the patchy remains of a submerged forest can be seen, and also the wreck of a schooner (the Rover) which went aground in 1886 (Grid Ref : SN198074).
-At the western end there are cliffs and caves.
+The sandy beach stretches about 2 miles from Telpyn Point at the western end to Ragwen Point at the eastern end, and is backed mainly by a storm bank of pebbles.
+At low tide the patchy remains of a submerged forest can be seen, and the wreck of a schooner (the Rover) which went aground in 1886 (Grid Ref : SN198074).
+Towards the western end there are cliffs and caves.
 It never gets busy here, but being remote it has become popular with local naturists.
-Litter is a problem, with the usual unsightly tideline of wood, plastic and fishing-related debris.

-Access is along a public footpath (track) which runs from the church in Marros to the coast path and then continues down to the beach.
-The distance is about a mile with a vertical descent of about 400 feet.
-A small car park is located next to Marros church.
-If the tide is low, walking along the shore from Amroth or Telpyn beaches is another option.
-Alternatively, roadside parking about ½mile east of Amroth (Grid Ref : SN181076) gives access to the coast path.
-After a walk of approximately ¾ mile the coast path descends into a secluded, steep sided valley giving access (between low and mid-tide) to the western end of Marros Beach.
-Here a stream cascades over rocks onto the shingle next to a level grassed area which is ideal for picnics etc.
+Some roadside parking can be found at Marros village and access is along a public footpath (track) which runs from Marros church to the coastal path, thence continuing down to the shore.
+The distance is about a mile, and Marros village is 450 feet above sea level.
+If the tide is low, walking along the shore from Amroth or Telpyn beaches is an easier option.
+Alternatively, roadside parking about ½ mile east of Amroth (Grid Ref : SN181076) gives access to the coastal path.
+After a walk of approximately ¾ mile the coastal path descends into a secluded, steep-sided valley providing access (between low and mid-tide) to the western end of Marros.
+Here a stream cascades over rocks onto the shingle next to a level grassed area.